Rahul-Raviprasad/CSS-Must-Know-stuff/Page Structure/page-structure.md

 ## Mobile first design

 This mobile first mindset forces you to think about what is the most important content to display in the space available.
 You can then slowly build up the less relevant content as and when you have more space to play with.
-This approach has performance benefits too—for mobile devices that typically have less processing power and generally less bandwidth than other devices.
+This approach has performance benefits too, for mobile devices that typically have less processing power and generally less bandwidth than other devices.